-McKail is a smaller suburb in Western Australia within the Albany local government area (postcode 6330).
+McKail (postcode 6330) is a smaller residential area in Western Australia within the Albany local government area.
 With a population of 3,970, the suburb has a mix of young professionals and families with a median age of 34.
 Households earn a median income of $85K per year, with an average household size of 2.8 people.
+Recent annual estimates show population movement staying broadly stable across the broader catchment, with population growth running at +1.4% year-on-year at the LGA level.
+WA employment has moved +1.1% year-on-year in the official Jobs and Skills Australia NERO series, which provides the broader jobs backdrop for this suburb.
+WA also had 31 Commonwealth-backed major projects under construction, 7 underway, and 16 in planning as at 2 October 2024, which is useful as a broader delivery backdrop rather than a suburb-specific project count.
 The most common occupations are community & personal service, technicians & trades, labourers.
+Employment in the area leans toward healthcare and retail trade.
 The top ancestries reported are English, Australian, Scottish.

 Public transport access includes 4 bus stops.

-From an investment perspective, McKail offers a gross rental yield of 6.7%, rated as high yield.
-Property prices sit below the state median ($470K/$951K), suggesting a potential value opportunity.
+From an investment perspective, McKail shows a gross rental yield of approximately 7.2%, rated as high yield.
+Property prices sit below the state median ($470K/$951K), which can point to relative value.
 The price-to-income ratio of 5.5x is considered affordable.
 House prices have moved +11.9% year-on-year.
+Population growth of +1.4% year-on-year points to stable demand fundamentals.
+Building approvals have changed +0% year-on-year, indicating steady development activity.